adarwoo/modbus_relay/docs/user_manual.md

    * EStop causes and diagnostic

 # Operations overview
-Operations are performed over RTU communication bus.<br/>
+Operations are performed over an RTU communication bus.<br/>
-A push button is also featured - with limited use: to reset EStops (when possible), to turn on the recovery mode when a relay is in a unknown configuration state.
+A push button is also featured with limited use:
+* to reset EStops (when possible)
+* to activate a recovery mode by placing the relay in a known state, all allowing writting communication registers
 <br/>
 This section describes how to configure and operate the device, including its default settings, configuration mode, and reset process.